dragnilar/WolvenKit-DX/README.md

 # Wolven-Kit DX

+This is a fork of Traderain's Wolven-kit that features a significant user interface overhaul, performance improvements and other changes that I felt were necessary for making Wolven-Kit an overall better program for Witcher 3 mod development.
+Many of the changes are courtsey of Developer Express' widgets.

+# Downloading / Installing

-This is a fork of Traderain's Wolven-kit that contains several tweaks/modifications that which are to my own liking.
-This is not intended to be merged back with the main branch.
-I will try to merge in changes from Traderain when possible (as of 12/2/19 it is up to date with the original version), but at some point this fork will most likely branch off in a completely different direction.
-I intend to create a release for this once I feel it is at a state where it is different enough from Traderain's version to merit releasing it.
+I intend to create a release for this once I feel it is at a state where it is stable and different enough from Traderain's version to merit releasing it.
+Once it is at a release state, I will make an installer available for download in the releases section.
+The installer will most likely be using <a href="https://www.installpackbuilder.com/"> Paquet Builder </a> or some other installer.
+A zip / installer-less version will also be available.

-List of Changes:
+# What's Different From The Original:

 - Incorporates DevExpress' Windows Forms suite.
 This means it uses Direct X, Vector Skins, etc.
 - Improved loading times due to using DevExpress Splash screen instead of the original WolvenKit splash screen.